The Biggest Job Search Mistakes Job Applicants Make

 First off, do not dive into your job search by sending out resumes at random to any job sites, companies, or job ads you come across.
 Start with a thorough self-assessment.
 Get to know yourself.

 Don’t assume potential hiring managers know how wonderful you are.
 It is your job on your resume and cover letter, and then in the interview to let them know this.
-Do lots of introspective work before setting out on your job search.
-Identify what you do that you are really good at, skills you must have and would like to have in your next position.
+Do extensive introspection before starting your job search.
+Identify what you do that you are really good at, skills you must have, and would like to have in your next position.

 You’re Not Entitled to a Job